CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) with data from another enrichment query.
+This procedure enriches a set of grid cells of one of the supported types (h3, quadbin, s2, geohash) with data from another enrichment query.
 The cells are identified by their indices.

 As a result of this process, each input grid cell will be enriched with the data of the enrichment query that spatially intersects it.
 When the input cell intersects with more than one feature of the enrichment query, the data is aggregated using the aggregation methods specified.